Awards & Benefits

 Generally, a transfer student-athlete must complete one full academic year of residence (two full- time semesters, not including summer school) at the University of the Pacific before being eligible to compete.
 If the student-athlete qualifies for an exception to or receives a waiver of the NCAA transfer residence requirement, he or she might be immediately eligible for practice and/or competition at Pacific.

-Transfers from two-year colleges who were qualifiers out of high school can satisfy the minimum requirement by completing one full-time semester or quarter at the two-year college and completing twelve (12) hours of transferable degree credit with a 2.00 grade-point average.
-Two-year college transfers who were not qualifiers out of high school must have earned an Associates Degree and completed at least 48-semester or 72-quarter hours of transferable-degree credits, including six semester or eight quarter hours of transferable English credit and three semester or four quarter hours of transferable math credit; attended a two-year college as a full-time student for at least three semesters or four quarters (excluding summer terms); and achieved a cumulative grade-point average of 2.000.
+Transfers from two-year colleges who were qualifiers out of high school can satisfy the minimum requirement by completing one full-time semester or quarter at the two-year college and completing twelve (12) hours of transferable degree credit with a 2.50 grade-point average.
+Two-year college transfers who were not qualifiers out of high school must have earned an Associates Degree and completed at least 48-semester or 72-quarter hours of transferable-degree credits, including six semester or eight quarter hours of transferable English credit, three semester or four quarter hours of transferable math credit, and three semester of four quarter hours of transferable natural/physical science credit; attended a two-year college as a full-time student for at least three semesters or four quarters (excluding summer terms); and achieved a cumulative grade-point average of 2.500.

 Transfers from four-year (or international) colleges generally must serve an academic year of residence before competing.
 Exceptions are available for students transferring from a school that has discontinued the student's academic program or sport and for students not recruited by Pacific who have not participated in intercollegiate or organized athletics for two (2) consecutive years.
 In sports other than basketball and baseball, it may also be possible to be immediately eligible if the student-athlete has not previously transferred from one four-year college to another four-year college and if the previous institution gives permission and also certifies that the student would have been eligible had he or she remained at the original school.
 Transfer student-athletes should be advised of their eligibility status upon or before admission to the University of the Pacific.

 International students who attended universities outside of the United States must submit an evaluation of their academic records.
-Transcripts must be reviewed by Educational Credential Evaluators Inc. (ECE).
-Request a course-by-course evaluation including a grade point average (GPA) and have an official copy sent directly to University of the Pacific.
-Intercollegiate athletic recruits must request a subject analysis report instead of a course-by-course description.
-The transcripts will need to be translated into English before an evaluation can be processed.
-Please review the ECE website for evaluation fee information.
+Transcripts must be reviewed by World Education Services (WES).
+Request a course-by-course WES International Credential Advantage Package (ICAP) evaluation, and have an official copy sent directly to University of the Pacific.
+Please review the WES website for evaluation fee information.

-The educational documentation you will need to submit to ECE varies based on the country of study as well the highest level of education you have completed outside of the United States.
-We recommend that you visit the ECE website (www.ece.org) to obtain information about what types of documentation are required to submit to obtain an evaluation report.
+The educational documentation you will need to submit to WES varies based on the country of study as well the highest level of education you have completed outside of the United States.
+We recommend that you visit the WES website (www.wes.org) to obtain information about what types of documentation are required to submit to obtain an evaluation report.

 International students who attended universities outside of the United States must also submit course descriptions of their completed university work.
 The course descriptions must come from either the school's website or official catalog.
 Please send the course descriptions to University of the Pacific's Office of Admission.